Carrooi/Nette-Assets/README.md

 ## CompilerExtension

-Your compiler extensions can also implement `\Carrooi\Assets\DI\IAssetsProvider` interface for some additional paths.
+Your compiler extensions can also implement `\Carrooi\Assets\DI\IAssetsProvider` interface for some additional configuration.

 ```php
 namespace App\DI;